 The steps of a man are established by the Lord, and He delights in his way.

 For an athlete, the best way to please his coach is to follow his game plan.
-The coach spends time making the plan for the players and teaches it to them and then expects them to do it in the game.
+The coach spends time making the plan for the players, teaches it to them, and then expects them to do it.
 Following the instructions gives the team the best chance to win the game.
 This mirrors the Christian walk perfectly.
 God has made a plan for each one of us and is waiting to show it to us.
 Just like a coach, God expects us to follow His plan for our lives.
 We please Him when we follow His plan.
 Are you following His plan for your life?